USCiLab/cereal/_includes/polymorphism.markdown

 CEREAL_REGISTER_TYPE_WITH_NAME(EmbarrassingDerivedClass, "DerivedClassTwo");

 // Note that there is no need to register the base class, only derived classes
+//  However, since we did not use cereal::base_class, we need to clarify
+//  the relationship (more on this later) CEREAL_REGISTER_POLYMORPHIC_RELATION(BaseClass, DerivedClassOne) CEREAL_REGISTER_POLYMORPHIC_RELATION(BaseClass, EmbarrassingDerivedClass)

 // Potentially necessary if no explicit reference
 // to objects in myclasses.cpp will take place